davidgsd/AllScan/README.md

 Support reading temp sensor on RPi2's.
 Readme updates.

 **v0.73 2023-08-23**<br>
-Allow account email addresses from domain names with long suffixes eg. user@ham.network.
+Allow account email addresses from domain names with long suffixes.
 Add checks to prevent some possible "Undefined array key" PHP warning messages.

 **v0.72 2023-06-18**<br>
 Add functions for checking free and total disk space, and log files > 50MB in size.
 Display this info in startup messages.
 Add _tools/checkFs.php script which can be called to delete any files in /var/log/ or /var/log/asterisk > 50MB in size.
 This is not called from AllScan but can be called from cron by running 'sudo crontab -e' and adding a line similar to "0 * * * * (/var/www/html/allscan/_tools/checkFs.php cron)" to the bottom of the file, to check for and delete excessively large log files once per hour.
 These features can help monitor free disk space and take corrective action if space is running low.